 Buying gifts in China for children can be an entertaining and interesting experience.
 There is a host of options to choose from depending on what category of gifts you are looking for.
 The variety is staggering!
 Recreational and educational items for kids are available across cities and online — you just need to have a bit of patience and you're sure to find a very suitable and unique piece.

-We have first listed out top gift ideas for kids when you are in China followed by a toys section to help you with some direction.
+We have listed out top gift ideas for kids when you are in China, followed by a section on how to buy toys to help you.
 Hopefully, this is a clear and exhaustive source for you to move forward with your kid-friendly purchases.

 Kids love kites.
 The ones in China are extra special, with much more color and shape variations than those found in any other part of the world.
 Butterflies and Dragons are very common kite themes.
 Most likely places where you can purchase kites would include major theme and picnic parks and zoos across the country.
 Weifang, Shandong Province is a region very popular for its handcrafted kites, and is also the place for the annual international kite festival held every April.
 Weifang kites come in all shapes and sizes, including doves, tigers, goldfish, frogs and various legendary figures, all telling a story.

 Board games are huge in China.
 The most classic board games that you can pick up from any major toy store include Chinese Chess (Xiangqi) which is said to have originated around 800 AD; Chinese Checkers; Go (Wei Ch'i) which is over 3000 years old and originated in China; and of course, Mahjong, which originated around 800 AD too as a card game and is played with tiles today.
 To know more about Mahjong, read our detailed piece on the rules.
 Board games are one of the best gifts one can provide to kids.
 A fun learning tool, it also serves as a something to gain more insight into China's history.